-Niels Groen, M (1987) Position: Member c
+Niels Groen, M (1987)

 Position: Member of the Executive Board since 2017 (re-appointed in 2020) and Managing Director.
 In his role as member of the Executive Board he supports the CFO in the responsibility for finance and risk management.